About Florida Funeral Director (T.C.)

 Are you interested in how to become a funeral director?
 The Florida Funeral Director Technical Certificate (T.C.) is designed to prepare students for employment as Funeral Directors, Morticians and Undertakers and or to provide supplemental training for persons previously or currently employed in these occupations.
 All courses within this certificate program require a grade of at least a "C" or better.
 Students graduating from this program are eligible to take the Florida Laws and Rules Exam to practice as licensed Funeral Directors as approved by the Florida Department of Financial Services, Division of Funeral, Cemetery and Consumer Services.
 Students seeking more information on qualifications for a license, certificate or registration should contact the Florida Department of Health.
 Upon completion of this program, students must contact the Florida Department of Financial Services, Division of Funeral, Cemetery and Consumer Services for approval to take the state licensing exam.

-This program is NOT accredited by the American Board of Funeral Service Education, ABFSE, 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097, (816) 233-3747, (816) 262-0711 (Cell) however, the intended outcomes are the same as their curricular objectives and the program is aligned with Florida Statutes.
-Students graduating from this program are NOT eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
+This academic program is designed to meet specific state or professional needs.
+It is not accredited by the American Board of Funeral Service Education owing to the fact that it does not include instruction in the following areas: Cremation, Embalming, Pathology, Practicum Experience, Restorative Arts and Thanatochemistry.
+Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.